 #Bottom Line

 Start with HDMI-CEC.
 Disabling it solves the random startup problem for most Vizio TV owners because a connected device is almost always the one sending the wake command.
-If that doesn’t do it, switch to Eco Power Mode and run a factory reset before assuming it’s a hardware issue.
-Test after each step so you know exactly which fix worked.
-If nothing software-related stops the behavior, contact Vizio Support with your model number and a detailed list of what you’ve tried so they can fast-track the repair process.
+If that doesn’t do it, switch to Eco Power Mode and run a factory reset before assuming hardware failure.
+Test after each step to identify the exact cause.